Troy Jollimore

-Troy Jollimore is a poet, philosopher, and literary critic.
+Troy Jollimore is a Canadian-American poet, philosopher, literary critic, and academic known for poetic writings.

-Career and education
+Early life and education

 Troy Jollimore was born in 1971 in Liverpool, Nova Scotia and attended the University of King's College in Halifax, Nova Scotia.
-He earned his Ph.D. in Philosophy from Princeton University in 1999, under the direction of Harry Frankfurt and Gilbert Harman.
-He has lived in the U.S. since 1993 and is currently Professor of Philosophy at California State University, Chico.
-He has been an External Faculty Fellow at the Stanford Humanities Center (2006–07), the Stanley P. Young Fellow in Poetry at the Bread Loaf Writers' Conference (2012), and a Guggenheim Fellow (2013).
+He earned his Ph.D. in philosophy from Princeton University in 1999, under the direction of Harry Frankfurt and Gilbert Harman.
+He has lived in the U.S. since 1993.

+Jollimore is a professor of philosophy at California State University, Chico.
+He has been an external faculty fellow at the Stanford Humanities Center (2006–07), the Stanley P. Young fellow in poetry at the Bread Loaf Writers' Conference (2012), and a Guggenheim fellow (2013).

+Career

 Jollimore's philosophical writings frequently concern ethical issues connected to personal relationships.
 His first book, Friendship and Agent-Relative Morality, was published in 2001; his second, Love's Vision, appeared in 2011, and his third, On Loyalty, in 2012.
 Many of his papers explore issues in the philosophy of friendship and romantic love.
 He has also published on topics including the ethics of terrorism, the depiction of evil in literature, the nature of happiness, the existence of so-called "admirable immorality," and aesthetic issues in philosophy of poetry and philosophy of dance.

-His first collection of poetry, Tom Thomson in Purgatory, won the National Book Critics Circle award for poetry in 2006.
-In an interview with the Los Angeles Review Of Books, Jollimore says of that book, "I don’t plan what I’m going to write; I discover it by writing it.".
-The book was also nominated for the 2007 Poets' Prize.
+In an interview with the Los Angeles Review of Books, Jollimore says of Tom Thomson in Purgatory, "I don't plan what I'm going to write; I discover it by writing it."